(Original Publish date 11/14/17)

 I know several black men who were falsely charged w/ rape by white women, some who did jail time before the truth came out.
 All of them lost their friends, careers, & reputations before the truth, that the claims against them were fabricated, came out.
 This reality leads to a great deal of frustration as I watch events unfold regarding Roy Moore, and others.
 History has clearly shown that Black men are almost always considered guilty of sex crimes (legally and in public opinion) whenever charges are brought by white women regardless of the degree of evidence.
 Yet, when a white male Senator has had a multitude of women come forward to testify against him; we see public officials and Republican party affiliates defend him vehemently.
 Some have even done so by seeking to use the Bible.
 Others, have not defended him but have simply stated that they must withhold any opinion of guilt until evidence proves otherwise.
 Of course, they say this knowing that such evidence will never exist since the statute of limitations has long passed.

 I’ll be honest; it’s all a little awkward for me as an African American.
-On the one hand, I know & have counseled a multitude of women who have been sexually abused and so I am extremely passionate about this issue, and I have always believed women who have told me they were abused.
-On a personal level, I have very close relationships with women who have been raped and molested at some point in their lives.
+On the one hand, I know & have counseled a multitude of women who have been sexually abused/assaulted and so I am extremely passionate about this issue, and I have always believed women who have told me they were abused.
+On a personal level, I have very close relationships with women who have been raped and/or assaulted at some point in their lives.

 On the other hand, I am a black man and like most black men post-Emmitt Till; we know of his cautionary tale, and we all enter adulthood having a healthy fear of white women voices as we know that they have the power to end our freedom and reputation.
 They know it, and we know, and so we live in a perpetual state of caution when we are around them.
 We know that a false move, a wrong tone, or a misinterpreted look could end our lives if they choose to accuse us.
 Most of the black men I know share this cautionary fear.
 Strange fruit has hung from trees and a dead disfigured 14-year-old boy named Emmitt (whose accuser earlier this year admitted to making up the whole narrative) warn us to tread lightly.